American Superconductor (NASDAQ:AMSC) Updates Q1 2021 Earnings Guidance

 American Superconductor (NASDAQ:AMSC) last announced its earnings results on Tuesday, June 1st.
-The technology company reported ($0.21) earnings per share (EPS) for the quarter, hitting the Zacks’ consensus estimate of ($0.21).
+The technology company reported ($0.21) earnings per share for the quarter, meeting the Zacks’ consensus estimate of ($0.21).
 American Superconductor had a negative net margin of 26.03% and a negative return on equity of 18.76%.
-On average, research analysts predict that American Superconductor will post -0.65 earnings per share for the current year.
+As a group, equities research analysts predict that American Superconductor will post -0.65 EPS for the current fiscal year.

-In other news, CFO John W. Kosiba, Jr. sold 5,794 shares of the firm’s stock in a transaction on Monday, May 24th.
-The stock was sold at an average price of $14.18, for a total value of $82,158.92.
-Following the transaction, the chief financial officer now directly owns 244,579 shares in the company, valued at approximately $3,468,130.22.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Daniel P. Mcgahn sold 8,690 shares of American Superconductor stock in a transaction on Monday, May 24th.
-The stock was sold at an average price of $14.19, for a total value of $123,311.10.
-Following the sale, the chief executive officer now directly owns 717,469 shares of the company’s stock, valued at $10,180,885.11.
+In related news, CEO Daniel P. Mcgahn sold 8,690 shares of the stock in a transaction that occurred on Monday, May 24th.
+The shares were sold at an average price of $14.19, for a total transaction of $123,311.10.
+Following the transaction, the chief executive officer now owns 717,469 shares in the company, valued at $10,180,885.11.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, CFO John W. Kosiba, Jr. sold 5,794 shares of the firm’s stock in a transaction that occurred on Monday, May 24th.
+The stock was sold at an average price of $14.18, for a total transaction of $82,158.92.
+Following the completion of the sale, the chief financial officer now owns 244,579 shares in the company, valued at approximately $3,468,130.22.
 The disclosure for this sale can be found here.
-Corporate insiders own 5.00% of the company’s stock.
+5.00% of the stock is owned by insiders.

 American Superconductor Corporation, together with its subsidiaries, provides megawatt-scale power resiliency solutions worldwide.
 The company operates in two segments, Grid and Wind.
 The Grid segment offers products and services that enable electric utilities, industrial facilities, and renewable energy project developers to connect, transmit, and distribute power under the Gridtec Solutions brand.